 Depending on what you prefer to pay

-Before we go any further, the most important thing to note is that there are two types of New York Pass: by number of days, and by number of attractions.
+Before we go any further, the most important thing to note is that there are two types of New York Passes: by number of days, and by number of attractions.

 Depending on the type of traveller you are

-Finding the perfect pass for you depends entirely on the type of trip you are making to New York.
-This is very important, as you will avoid buying a pass that is too big for your stay in New York, or worse, too small.
-Depending on how long you are going to be in New York and the type of traveller you are, I recommend one New York Pass or another.
+Finding the perfect pass for you depends entirely on the type of trip you're taking to New York.
+This is very important, as you'll avoid buying a pass that is too big for your stay in New York, or worse, too small.
+Depending on how long you will be in New York and the type of traveller you are, I recommend one New York Pass or another.

-- New York Pass If you're an all-rounder who doesn't want to leave anything untouched and you don't get tired of going all out during your trip, make the most of this "open bar" attractions pass.
+- New York Pass If you're an all-rounder who doesn't want to leave anything untouched and you don't get tired of going all out during your trip, take advantage of this "open bar" attractions pass.